true-async/php-true-async-rfc/basic.md

 A `TaskGroup` is not propagated through the execution context by child coroutines.

 And unlike `Scope`, `TaskGroup` can capture the results of tasks, which makes it convenient for awaiting results.

+If `Scope` is used to create a shared space for coroutines, then `TaskGroup` is intended for explicit control over child tasks.
+In this role, `TaskGroup` serves as a complement to the logic of `Scope`.

 #### TaskGroup usage